maciejmalecki/cbm/cbm/_posts/2018-04-26-assembler-libraries.md

 Last useful item is label.
 Labels can be used to define constants that can be then reused in different part of library, other libraries or programs.
 It is definitely easier to read ```sta MEMORY_CONTROL``` instead of ```sta $D017```, isn't it?

-Here's beginning of declaration for all VIC-II registers:
+Here's example: a beginning of declaration for all VIC-II registers:

 	/* ------------------------------------
 	 * VIC-II registers.